Raphidovirus

 Raphidovirus (likely misspelled Rhaphidovirus) is a genus of viruses, in the family Phycodnaviridae.
 Alga serve as natural hosts.
-There is only one species in this genus: Heterosigma akashiwo virus 01 (HaV01).
+There is only one species in this genus: Heterosigma akashiwo virus 01 (HaV01, Raphidovirus japonicum).

 Structure

 Viruses in Raphidovirus are enveloped, with icosahedral and round geometries, and T=169 symmetry.
 The diameter is around 100-220 nm.
 Genomes are linear, around 295kb in length.

 Life cycle

 Viral replication is nucleo-cytoplasmic.
 Replication follows the DNA strand displacement model.
 DNA-templated transcription is the method of transcription.
 The virus exits the host cell by lysis via lytic phospholipids.
 Alga serve as the natural host.
 Transmission routes are passive diffusion.